History of Apple TV in Timeline

 Loading Video...

-March 2019: Rebranding of Fourth-Generation Apple TV as Apple TV HD
+March 2019: Rebranding of the fourth-generation Apple TV as Apple TV HD

-In March 2019, the fourth-generation Apple TV was rebranded as the Apple TV HD to serve as an entry-level option.
+In March 2019, after newer 4K versions were released, Apple rebranded the fourth-generation Apple TV as the Apple TV HD, positioning it as an entry-level option.

 May 2019: Apple TV Software 7.3 (iOS 8.4.2) Released

-In May 2019 Apple released Apple TV Software 7.3 (iOS 8.4.2) to the public.
-This update was the first update for the 3rd generation Apple TV since 2016.
-This update adds the new Apple TV app to the home screen and brings compatibility to the Apple TV Channels service.
-This update also fixes some security flaws found in Apple TV Software 7.2.2 and earlier.
+In May 2019, Apple released Apple TV Software 7.3 (iOS 8.4.2) to the public, which was the first update for the 3rd generation Apple TV since 2016.
+This update included the new Apple TV app and compatibility for the Apple TV Channels service.

 Loading Video...

-In May 2019, the Apple TV app was bundled with Apple TV Software 7.3.
+In May 2019, Apple released the Apple TV app, bundled with Apple TV Software 7.3.

-June 2019: Apple TV Units in Use Estimated at 53 Million Worldwide
+June 2019: Estimated 53 Million Apple TV Units in Use

-In June 2019, it was estimated that there were 53 million Apple TV units of all generations in use worldwide.
+In June 2019, it was estimated that there were 53 million units of all generations of the Apple TV in use worldwide.

 Loading Video...